ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab08.md

 due: 2017-12-04 17:00:00.00-8
 ---

-# Learning Goals
+## Learning Goals

-In this lab you will practice:
-* writing parameterized functions
-* developing test code
-* solving problems using recursion.
+* Solve problems using recursion

-Your learning goals are:

 * Determine the base case and recursive step in a recursive solution.
-* Implement the recursive solution in Python.
 * Learn to reason about your program, and justify its correctness.
 * Find and fix errors in simple Python functions.
 * Reason about the quality and completeness of test cases.
-* (Optional practice) Use geometry and turtle graphics to draw fractals in Python.

 ## Getting started